alexkreilein/WhatTheHack/xxx-ChaosStudio/README.md

 1. Leverage the Azure Chaos Studio to inject failure into a workload
 2. Provide hands-on understanding of Chaos Engineering
 3. Understand how resilientcy is part of the Well Architected Framework

+In this WTH, you are the system owner of the Contoso Pizza Application.
+Super Bowl Sunday is Contoso Pizza's busiest time of the year, the pizza ordering application must be must be avaliable during the Superb Bowl.

+You have been tasked to test the resiliency of the application.
+The application is on Azure and you will use Chaos Studio to simulate various failures.

 ## Challenges
 1. Challenge 01: **[Ready Set Go](Student/Challenge-01.md)**